-We will review this Policy every three years and upon changes to the Group.
-More regular reviews will be considered where, for example, there is a need to respond to new legislation / policy guidance.
-Reviews will consider legislative, performance standard and good practice changes.
+We will review this Policy every three years.
+More regular reviews will be considered where, for example, there is a need to respond to new legislation or associated guidance.

 16. Links with other policies

 This Policy links other policies and strategies including (but not limited to):